danthegoodman1/raftd/README.md

 If you are going to have a massive database (100 GB+), you should be breaking it up into multiple Raft groups.
 For example, CockroachDB partitions after 512MB by default.

+### Consider non-deterministic actions

+If you have an instruction in the update record, for example `now()` in a SQL statement, consider that this will have different results when applied to different replicas, and thus break Raft's guarantees.

+You should instead avoid non-deterministic actions in the update statements, and instead apply them before you save the data to Raft (e.g. generating the timestamp in your code, rather than in SQL).

 ### Controlled SQLite WAL for instant snapshots

 Taking inspiration from [rqlite's new snapshotting approach](https://philipotoole.com/building-rqlite-9-0-cutting-disk-usage-by-half/#:~:text=New%20Snapshotting%20approach), if you are using SQLite as the storage engine in your application, we can modify the WAL checkpointing logic to make snapshotting instantaneous.

 Go ahead and look at that post, but the gist of it is:
 1. The DB file serves as the snapshot
-2. The WAL only checkpoints when we create a snaphot (and never before)
+2. The WAL only checkpoints when we call `PrepareSnapshot` (and never before)
-3. Snapshotting can just return a reference to a (node, db file) pair
+3. `SaveSnapshot` can just return the DB file content (not the WAL)
-4. RecoverFromSnapshot reads this from the request body, asks the remote node for the DB file, and streams it to local disk
+4. `RecoverFromSnapshot` reads this from the request body, asks the remote node for the DB file, and streams it to local disk

-Because this is a bit of a hack, you'd have to implement an extra file-streaming endpoint so that when you receive a RecoverFromSnapshot request, you expect to take in a remote node that should be restored from, and you can request the file from that node, using that to recover your local SQLite file.

 It is wise to set automatic snapshotting on an interval (e.g. every 1,000-10,000 records depending on update frequency) to reduce how long recovery will still take.

+This could be taken further by implementing a custom Raft log provider that uses the WAL as the log (using a custom WAL VFS), but that's not currently exposed (or suggested).
+However this could open it up to allowing for non-deterministic commands (e.g. `now()`) in SQL queries because the log would take data after the query executes, not before (e.g. using the SQL statements as the saved records).